KBlixt/Trailer-Downloader/README.md

 ### expanding the script

-also. this script could probably be used to download other extras like interviews and behind the scenes. but I don't need that for now.
+This script could probably be used to download other extras like interviews and behind the scenes. but I don't need that for now.

 I made the script mainly for usage within plex. so turning it into some kind of plex plugin or hooking it up against the